 Because your success at scale needs a business model designed in a way that makes its replication strategy easy and almost natural.
 Most importantly, it’s key to determine beforehand which elements are scalable, identify which are the core aspects of your local success and what elements are open to adaptation and evolution.
 Therefore, when entering the scaling process, you should answer some questions: is your social impact proven and evaluated?
-Is this a sustainable business model with clear ownership?
-Should you consider any cultural clashes?
+Then, is this a sustainable business model with clear ownership?
+Not to mention, should you consider any cultural clashes?
 Basically, before the next step, you need to be “franchise ready”.

 Social franchising can learn from commercial franchising

-Take McDonald’s, Benetton, IKEA or Body Shop as examples of successful scaling through commercial franchising.
+As an illustration take McDonald’s, Benetton, IKEA or Body Shop for successful scaling through commercial franchising.